 - A copy of your Tajik Visa

-- A copy of your GBAO Permit (should be on you visa if you applied for them together)
+- A copy of your GBAO Permit (should be on your visa if you applied for them together)

-- Proof of travel insurance (World Nomads is a good option, although skip their article on ‘How to stay safe in Tajikistan’- clearly whomever wrote is has never stepped foot in the country- fear mongering at best)
+- Proof of travel insurance (World Nomads is an option, although skip their article on ‘How to stay safe in Tajikistan’- clearly whoever wrote it has never stepped foot in the country- fear mongering at best)

 It is mandatory to have a local guide to visit Lake Sarez.
 You will be fined if found by park rangers/police/local KGB without a permit.
 It is a large fine, with possible detention and/or deportation.
 Sarez Travel can arrange a guide and donkeys to porter gear if necessary.